About

 Life Spirals started running cuddle events in 2023.
 Cuddle events are spaces to learn about platonic touch, consent, communication, boundaries, and wellbeing.
 This was a response to seeing a need in the community to have spaces to connect, to learn the skills of consent and importantly practice them, self-reflect and increase self-awareness, learn together in compassion, and learn to re-engage (for some) after prolonged social isolation from lockdowns experienced in Melbourne.
 Loneliness and social isolation are recognised as public health concerns, and it is hoped that cuddle events can be a place of connection.

-Photo credit: Irresistible Ideas for Play Based Learning blog
+Photo credit: Irrestible Play Based Learning blog

 Life Spirals successfully ran the Hospital Familiarisation Incursion program for early childhood settings for 10 years in Melbourne from 2010-2020.
 The program was play-based for children ranging in ages of 2-5 years old that allowed them to gain a child-friendly and developmentally appropriate understanding of what may happen if you need to visit a hospital.
 It provided a gentle introduction to simple medical terms, and commonly used equipment.
 Through role play they could explore being a patient or health professional.
 Feedback was given of children who subsequently visited a hospital being prepared and supported by the knowledge obtained in the incursion, which helped to influence a positive hospital experience.
-Personally, it gave opportunity to find balance in work/home life, and balance in working as a child life therapist in hospital and out in the community.
+Tash is proudly the first child life therapist in Australia who self-employed and worked independently in the community outside of the healthcare system, combining part-time work in the hospital.

 Natasha Hund (she/her)